RichardsGroup/LSST_OpSim/README.md

 - [Introduction.ipynb](./Scripts_NBs/Introduction.ipynb): A notebook providing a brief overview about how to use MAF.
 - [Multiple_Opsims.ipynb](./Scripts_NBs/Multiple_Opsims.ipynb): A notebook showing how to run some metrics on multiple (all) opsims.
 - [View_Results.ipynb](./Scripts_NBs/View_Results.ipynb): A notebook showing how to read in the result produced in the notebook above.
 - [wfdFootPrint.ipynb](./Scripts_NBs/wfdFootPrint.ipynb): A notebook showing how to use a custom healpix slicer to run metrics on WFD observations only.
 Since the Feature-based opsims no longer use fixed tiles, we have get WFD observations through some tricks.
-For more discussions on this topic, please see [here](https://community.lsst.org/t/wfd-metrics-with-the-fbs-output/3970/7)
+For more discussions on this topic, please see [this thread on LSST community.com](https://community.lsst.org/t/wfd-metrics-with-the-fbs-output/3970/7)

 **Note:** The `opsimUtils.py` script must be kept in the same directory in which you want to run the notebooks.

-Once you are a MAF pro, you can learn more about MAF from [here](https://github.com/LSST-nonproject/sims_maf_contrib).
+Once you are a MAF pro, you can learn more about MAF from [sims_maf_contrib github repo](https://github.com/LSST-nonproject/sims_maf_contrib).
 For details on the most recent release of LSST cadence simulation, please refer to the [FBS_1.4 thread](https://community.lsst.org/t/january-2020-update-fbs-1-4-runs/4006/6) on LSST Community page.